Robpol86/robpol86.com/docs/posts/2022/2022-07-14-snapmaker.md

 Head Fitting

 The PTFE teflon tubing kit I bought came with teflon tubes and two types of push-in fittings.
-The blue fittings prevent the teflon tube from getting past the fitting, letting the filament get through without resistance.
+The blue fittings prevent the teflon tube from going all the way through.
 :::

 :::{imgur-figure} f3CX7MR